-In 2013, we began meeting on a regular basis at Zion Lutheran Church and invited service providers in the area to educate us on available programs and services that already exist for those living with homelessness and poverty.
-We defined our mission and vision as an organization, and decided to name the organization Shawano Area Matthew 25 after the Bible verse in the book of Matthew, chapter 25, where Jesus directs his followers to provide for the needs of those who are considered “the least of these.”
-After continued planning and paperwork, SAM25 gained its status as a non-profit 501(c)3 organization in 2013.
+The group began meeting on a regular basis and invited service providers in the area to educate us on available programs and services that already exist for those living with homelessness and poverty.
+We defined our mission and vision as an organization, and decided to name the organization Shawano Area Matthew 25 after the Bible verse in the book of Matthew, Chapter 25, where Jesus directs his followers to provide for the needs of those who are considered “the least of these.”
+After continued planning and paperwork, SAM25 was incorporated and gained its status as a non-profit 501(c)3 organization in 2014.

 In 2015, through the generosity of Shawano Municipal Utilities, the opportunity arrived for SAM25 to open a winter emergency shelter called SAM’s House in Shawano.
 After initially being turned down by the Shawano City Council in May 2015, the shelter proposal was eventually accepted by the Council in September of 2015.
 Community volunteers, local service groups, churches, civic organizations, and businesses pulled together the resources needed to open and sustain the shelter.
 SAM's House Emergency Shelter, originally located at 213 East Green Bay Street, Shawano, Wisconsin, first opened its doors on November 15, 2015, and remained open for the first shelter season until April 30, 2016.